JamesLaverack/dotfiles/README.md

 # Installing

-1. Setup a git private key, add it to GitHub
-2. Clone the repository somewhere. (`~/.dotfiles` maybe)
+1. Clone the repository somewhere. (`~/.dotfiles` maybe)
-3. Run the platform-approprate script in the root directory.
+2. Run the platform-approprate script in the root directory.
-4. Perform linking
+3. Perform linking
-5. Add extra configuration
+4. Add extra configuration
-6. Install other applications
+5. Install other applications

-# Linking
+## Linking

 Linking is, right now, manual.